crysalead/chaos-orm/docs/entities.md

 $gallery->exists(); // false
 ```

+### <a name="non-crud"></a>non-CRUD Actions

+To support non-CRUD actions.
+The first step is to make sure that the `Schema` class of your datasource library can support the feature.
+Then the next step will be to extend your base model and delegates the processing of your non-CRUD actions to the `Schema` class.

 ### <a name="methods"></a>Additional Methods

 There's a couple of useful method which gives additionnal information about entites.